SerializeField in Unity

 SerializeField forces Unity to serialize a field.

-In the next section, I’ll break down what Serialization means in Unity, offer an analogy, and a couple of examples.
+In the next section, I’ll explain what Serialization means in Unity, offer an analogy, and a couple of examples.

 What does Serialization mean in Unity?